data-dot-all/dataall/pages/deploy.md

 ![Screenshot](assets/toolingdeployment.png#zoom#shadow)

-!!!abstract "Multi-environment deployments"
+Multi-environment deployments:
     You can deploy Data.All to multiple environments on the same or multiple AWS accounts (e.g DEV, QA, PROD) with approval steps by customizing the cdk.json file.

-!!!danger "Credentials for AWS Administrator"
+Credentials for AWS Administrator
     This guide assumes that you have **AWS Administrator credentials** ready to use on your terminal, to be able to run the different commands described below.
 Do not proceed if you are not administrator of the tooling account, and the deployment account(s).